microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

     }
 ```

-The *BaseEyeFocusHandler* provides more than only *'OnEyeFocusStay'*.
+The _BaseEyeFocusHandler_ provides more than only _OnEyeFocusStay_.
 Here is an overview of other events:

 ```csharp
         /// <summary>